petermgrund/HUN/_about/parties/Liberals.md

 ---
 layout: page
 title: Liberals
-hv: Frimenn
+hv: Asingasut
+color: party-as
-abbreviation: FM
+abbreviation: AS
 category: "Political parties"
-permalink: /about/party/fm
+permalink: /about/party/as
 ---

-The **Liberals** (Frimenn) is a political party in Hverland.
+The **Liberals** (Asingasut) is a political party in Hverland.

 ### History